 David is the Equipment Mechanic Operator helping to coordinate daily field operations related to project management and equipment usage and operation.
 David was born and raised in Santa Clara County and has attended both the West Valley College Park Management and the De Anza Environmental Science Programs.
 These experiences helped fuel his desire to protect the remaining resources in the valley that he grew up in.
 When not at work he loves to explore nature with his family by going camping, fishing, hunting and dirt biking.

-As a Planning Technician, Jennifer assists with mapping, data analysis, and environmental review.
+As Assistant Open Space Planner, Jennifer assists with mapping, data analysis, and environmental review.
 She also provides support in design and reporting for planning and capital improvement projects.
 She has

 experience in conservation management and strategic planning for land trusts in Washington and California.
 Jennifer has a B.A. in Urban and Environmental Policy from The Evergreen State College.
 She came to the Authority from Cal Poly, San Luis Obispo with a dual Master’s in City & Regional Planning and Public Policy.
 Jennifer enjoys wandering the sunny oak savanna landscapes, beaches, and redwoods of Central California with her dog, Lucy.